 Global calls for improved anti-money laundering policies in the cryptocurrency sector.

-Read article →Coin Direct Limited listed as a designated business on the Isle of Man Financial Services Register, with Zeta's support.
+Read article →Coin Direct Limited listed as a designated business on the Isle of Man Financial Services Register, with zeta.'s support.

 Read article →From reading about the rules to operating under them — our team helps crypto-asset businesses get licensed and stay compliant in Malta.